nuxt-community/firebase-module/packages/nuxt-fire/README.md

 ## Advanced Setup

-We advice you to setup nuxt-fire not that quickly by e.g. considerung using the `useOnly` option and others.
-Follow the documentation below:
+There is much more options to this simple setup, check out our full documentation below:

 📖 [**Read Documentation**](https://nuxtfire.netlify.com/)